ljdnielsen/pigeon_conservation/docs/notes/reference_genome_tree.md

     ~~~

 3. **Maximum parsimony tree with PAUP:**
-    We created a maximum parsimony tree with Ecopistes migratorius (NC_042502.1) as outgroup using PAUP with the following commands:
+    We created a maximum parsimony tree using the Branch and Bound algorithm (bandb) as previously.
+We set Ectopistes migratorius (NC_042502.1) as the outgroup.
+The process was executed in PAUP with the following commands:

     ~~~bash
     paup> execute data/processed/cytb.nexus